 What is the Piriformis?

-The Piriformis is a small muscle in the buttock that runs from the sacral region of the spine, under the gluteus maximus but over the sciatic nerve, to the top part of the femur called the greater trochanter.
-The main role of the Piriformis muscle is to stabilize the pelvis, allow for lateral rotation of the leg, and to stabilize movement, walking or running, by shifting body weight to the leg in contact with the ground.
+A small muscle in the buttocks that runs from the sacral region of the spine, individuals can find the piriformis muscle under the gluteus maximus.
+The piriformis muscle runs over the sciatic nerve to the top part of the femur called the greater trochanter.
+The piriformis muscle has a variety of roles.
+The main roles of the piriformis muscle include stabilizing the pelvis, allowing for lateral rotation of the leg, stabilizing movement, walking, and running.

 What is Piriformis Syndrome?

-Piriformis Syndrome is an impingement of the sciatic nerve caused by compression from a malfunctioning Piriformis muscle.
-The Piriformis muscle can be overused and become damaged leading to spasms or freezing the muscle in a contracted position.
+Piriformis Syndrome occurs from an impingement of the sciatic nerve due to compression from a malfunctioning piriformis muscle.
+Multiple causes of piriformis syndrome exist.
+Often, the patient overuses the piriformis muscle.
+With overuse, the piriformis muscle may damage, leading to spasms or freezing of the muscle in a contracted position.
 The Piriformis muscle when behaving this way can compress the sciatic nerve causing the same Sciatica symptoms that a spine disorder would achieve.
-The symptom of Sciatica caused by the Piriformis muscle is a rare condition called Piriformis Syndrome.
+The symptom of Sciatica caused due to the Piriformis muscle remains a rare condition called Piriformis Syndrome.

-Piriformis syndrome is exacerbated by overuse of the piriformis muscle.
-Rest and NSAIDS are a good place to start to reduce inflammation and muscle irritation.
-If home measures don’t relieve your sciatica symptoms, then seeing a orthopedic specialists may help.
-Orthopedic specialists can prescribe steroid treatments as well as offering injections that may help clear your symptoms.
-You may be given exercises and stretches, or be referred to physical therapy, to be taught techniques to clear up your sciatica issues from Piriformis syndrome.
-You may be asked to acquire a dense foam roller for rolling out the piriformis muscle at home to help relieve symptoms.
-In very rare cases if nothing is helping surgical intervention may be considered as some patients have developmental variation that has left them with their sciatic nerve running through the piriformis muscle instead of behind it.
+To treat piriformis syndrome, the treating physician always starts with conservative treatments.
+Doctors often recommend rest and non-steroidal anti-inflammatory medications.
+Non-steroidal anti-inflammatory medications can reduce inflammation and muscle irritation, in turn decreasing pain.
+Orthopedic specialists can prescribe steroid treatments in addition to offering injections that may help clear the patients symptoms.
+The treating doctor may give the patient specific exercises and stretches, or be refer the patient to physical therapy.
+In physical therapy, the physical therapist can teach the patient specific techniques to clear up the sciatica issues from piriformis syndrome.
+The physical therapist may ask the patient to acquire a dense foam roller for rolling out the piriformis muscle at home to help relieve symptoms.
+Depending on the physical therapist, some may perform manual massage and potentially even use dry needling to attempt to release the piriformis.
+In very rare cases where all conservative treatments fail to alleviate the patients pain, the doctor my opt for surgical intervention.
+Opting for surgical intervention may occur when patients have developmental variation that has left them with their sciatic nerve running through the piriformis muscle instead of behind it.